Student Debt Is the Not-So-Fun Part of Graduating

 Student Debt and Credit Score

-Student debt can also mess with your credit score and on the flip side rise it.
+Student debt can also mess with your credit score and on the flip side raise it.
 Depending on how you handle your debt, minimum payments every month can help build your credit positively.
 Pushing off the debt until later will create a negative effect on your score.
 According to Forbes, seven in ten Americans mess up their credit score before the age of 30.
-With bad credit, your loans may not be approved, your ability to buy an apartment might be hindered, your insurance premiums can be higher, and much more may be at stake.
+With bad credit, your loans may not be approved, your ability to buy an apartment might be hindered, your insurance premiums might be higher, and much more may be at stake.
 You also might have difficulty purchasing a car; you could face harassment from debt collectors; and it might be hard to start your own business.

 Ways to Eliminate Debt

 There are a few ways to eliminate some of your student debt.
 The first way is to find state assistance for your student loans.
-About 46 our of 50 states offer programs to help deal with your loans.
+About 46 out of 50 states offer programs to help deal with your loans.
 It is also important to find a payment plan that works best for you while paying off the minimum debt.
 This option can take a few years, but it is manageable.
 In some cases, some people take on second-weekend jobs to help pay back their debt at a faster rate.

 Here at Empower Brokerage we also have agents who can help you get rid of any debt you accrue in less than 10 years.
-If this is interesting to you, give Empower a call 1-888-446-9157.
+If this is interesting to you, give Empower a call at 1-888-446-9157.

 Get affordable health insurance quotes by clicking here.